-EUDCC: To facilitate safe free movement during the COVID-19 pandemic, the European Union established the EU Digital COVID Certificate (also known as the COVID Pass, Digital Green Certificate, Digital COVID Certificate, or also the Certificate).
-On 1 July 2023, the World Health Organization (WHO) took up the "EU system of digital COVID-19 certification to establish a global system that will help protect citizens across the world from on-going and future health threats, including pandemics" [5].

-EUDCC in the Czech Republic: This certificate has been issued since July 1 2021 and is in addition used as proof of having undergone a test/vaccination or survived a COVID-19 infection within a EU member state.
-As for other countries than the EU member states, the conditions set by the respective country (page in Czech only) apply.
+- ➤ Authentication and authorization: These are two vital information security processes that administrators use to protect systems and information.
+Authentication verifies the identity of a user or service, and authorization determines their access rights. - ▶ End-User: The primary operator of a tool, consisting of personnel from diverse Critical Infrastructures (CI) across various sectors (e.g. energy, water, health, transportation, digital services). - EUDCC: To facilitate safe free movement during the COVID-19 pandemic, the European Union established the EU Digital COVID Certificate (also known as the COVID Pass, Digital Green Certificate, Digital COVID Certificate, or also the Certificate).
+On 1 July 2023, the World Health Organization (WHO) took up the "EU system of digital COVID-19 certification to establish a global system that will help protect citizens across the world from ongoing and future health threats, including pandemics" [5]. - EUDCC in the Czech Republic: This certificate has been issued since July 1, 2021, and is in addition used as proof of having undergone a test/vaccination or survived a COVID-19 infection within an EU member state.
+As for countries other than the EU member states, the conditions set by the respective country (page in Czech only) apply.